-The Community Forensic Mental Service is a multidisciplinary team that exists to meet the mental health, psychological, behavioural and social care needs of patients in conjunction with other health and social care agencies, in a way which is mutually compatible with a public protection role.
+The Community Forensic Mental Health team are comprised of specialists to help meet the mental health, psychological, behavioural and social care needs of patients.
+They work in conjunction with other health and social care agencies, in a way which is mutually compatible with a public protection role.

 The Community Forensic Mental Health Team has established links with Courts, Prisons, Police Service and Probation Service.

 The service is accessed via Mental Health Services/Medium Secure Settings and Criminal Justice Agencies.

 Staff may consult with the Community Forensic Mental Health Team if they have any patients that are involved with the Criminal Justice Agencies.